DANIEL MORGAN GRADUATE SCHOOL RESEARCH LIBRARY

 The DMGS Library contains an extensive collection of resources to support both the research and classwork within our graduate-level programs.
 The library serves registered DMGS students as well as members of the instructional and administrative staffs.
 Visiting scholars and other authorized researchers may access the library collections by approval of the Library Director.

-DMGS is a graduate-level institution, the collection encompasses a wide range of subject areas, with a particular concentration on all facets of national security and intelligence.
+DMGS is a graduate-level institution, the collection encompasses a wide range of subject areas, with a particular concentration on national security and intelligence.

 - International Relations

 - Languages (Russian and Arabic)

 - Law Enforcement

 - Military Science

 DMGS library users also have access to a variety of digital resources, including and newspapers, periodicals, and topical databases.
 In addition, the library provides interlibrary loan (ILL) services for students, faculty, and staff.

 Students at Daniel Morgan have access to professional assistance for their research projects.
 Students can use research time more efficiently by receiving specialized user education.
 The Library Director will assist students at all stages of the research process, and will work with students to find useful reference works, online indexes, and other sources, illustrate the best ways to locate and use resources to find the relevant information students need.
 The Library Director provides assistance and training to students through:

 - Tutorials on how to search the digital primary source repositories and the library’s catalog system;

 - Personalized and group instruction in online searching, content evaluation, selection and use of relevant resources.